sourav-mazumder/Data-Science-Extensions/spark-datasource-rest/README.md

 // Create the target url string for Soda API for Socrata data source val sodauri = "https://soda.demo.socrata.com/resource/6yvf-kk3n.json"

-//Say we need to call the API for 3 sets of input data points for different values of 'region' and 'source'.
+///Say we need to call the API for 3 sets of input parameters for different values of 'region' and 'source'.
 The 'region' and 'source' are two filters supported by the SODA API for Socrata data source

 val sodainput1 = ("Nevada", "nn")
 val sodainput2 = ("Northern California", "pr")
 val sodainput3 = ("Virgin Islands region", "pr")

-// Now we create a RDD using these input data points
+// Now we create a RDD using these input parameter values

 val sodainputRdd = sc.parallelize(Seq(sodainput1, sodainput2, sodainput3))

-// Now we need to create the dataframe specifying column name for tghe dataframe same as the filter names val sodainputKey1 = "region" val sodainputKey2 = "source"
+// Next we need to create the DataFrame specifying specific column names that match the field names we wish to filter on val sodainputKey1 = "region" val sodainputKey2 = "source"